 Problems We Found With Laredo's Drinking WaterRSS

 Emma Schultz, M.S. | Scientific Contributor

-For our assessment of city of Laredo's water quality, we aggregated water quality test data from the City Of Laredo Utilities Department, the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+For our assessment of city of Laredo's water quality, we aggregated water quality test data from the City Of Laredo Utilities Department, the U.S. Environmental Protection Agency (EPA), USGS, EWG, as well as from samples that we collect and analyze.
 We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
 The water filters that we sell in Laredo are optimized with these issues in mind.

-Source Of Laredo Drinking Water
+Source Of Laredo's Drinking Water

-High Levels Of Disinfection Byproducts (DBPs) In Laredo Drinking Water
+Disinfection Byproducts (DBPs) In Laredo's Drinking Water

-Use Of Chlorine In Laredo Tap Water
+Use Of Chloramine In Laredo Tap Water

 Please Share This Laredo Water Quality Report Article On Social Media With Anyone You Think Would Benefit From The Information!